zhaoblake/getable/README.md

 ## Usage

-Now we get a standard HTML table like below, let's see what we can do with tableparser.
+Now we get a standard HTML table like below, let's see what we can do with getable.
 <table id="standardTable">
         <thead>
         <tr>